 As vaccines continue to be administered, consumers have returned to in-store shopping which should have boosted sales for Q2.

 Walmart is expected to report adjusted net income of $4.4 billion, or $1.57 per share, on revenue of $136.8 billion.
 In the first quarter of 2020, the company posted earnings of $1.56 per share on sales of $137.7 billion.

 The retailer’s earnings call is scheduled for Tuesday, August 17, before the market open.
 Read the report after the call here.

 Are these businesses just a tad too risky for you?
 Never fear; MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 Nicole's favorite stock is Etsy because she loves its original and handmade items.
 She believes people are going to stop buying mass-produced items and start purchasing ‘one of a kind’ fashions and furnishings.
 In a world of sameness, Etsy has the advantage.